How To Create Custom Error Pages in Laravel

 }

-Take a good look at this method; you can see how everything we've discussed comes together to render the view.
+Take a good look at this method.
+You can see how everything we've discussed comes together to render the view.

-While this might seem unnecessarily broken up, it's for a good reason — we can override any logic within the Handler class in the framework skeleton!
+While this might seem unnecessarily broken up, it's for a good reason.
+We can override any logic within the Handler class in the framework skeleton!

-If you found this article helpful, you'll love our practical screencasts.
+If you found this article helpful, you'll probably love our practical screencasts!

 Author